Decentralized Multi-Target Cross-Domain Recommendation for Multi-Organization Collaborations: Experiments

+\paragraph{Domain-wise improvement} We demonstrate the domain-wise results of ML1M dataset across all user-aligned $K=18$ movie genres in Table~\ref{tab:ml1m_domain}.
+The results show that our proposed method DMTCDR outperforms the `Alone' baseline with various backbone models.
+In particular, it improves the performance of all domains simultaneously for both explicit and implicit feedback.
+It is worth noting that domains with a smaller number of items $n_k$ have less domain-wise improvement because the local loss functions are not reweighted according to the number of items of each domain.
+By reweighting the local loss functions according to the number of items of each domain, we may achieve a more fair improvement in recommendation performance over all domains.

-\textbf{Privacy Enhancement}\; Our proposed algorithm allows different domains to improve their recommendation performance without sharing local data, models, and objective functions.
-We consider this requirement as a bottom line for privacy-preserving MTMDR.
+\paragraph{Privacy enhancement}\; Our proposed algorithm allows different domains to improve their recommendation performance without sharing local data, models, or objective functions.
+We consider this requirement a bottom line for protecting the privacy of DMTCDR.
 Nevertheless, we are aware that it is possible to apply further privacy enhancement techniques such as Differential Privacy (DP)~\cite{dwork2011differential} and Interval Privacy (IP)~\cite{DingInterval} by adding noises to the transmitted residuals~\cite{diao2021gradient}.
 We demonstrate the results of privacy-enhanced MTAL in Table~\ref{tab:privacy_alignment}, labeled as MTAL$_\text{DP}$ and MTAL$_\text{IP}$.
-The results show that privacy-enhanced MTAL outperforms `Alone' case and provides a trade-off between privacy and performance.
+The results show that privacy-enhanced MTAL can still outperform the `Alone' baseline and thus improve the local recommendation performance under privacy constraints.